skiphansen/panog2_usb_sniffer/README.md

 The main branch should build and be able to obtain an IP address from an DHCP server via 10BaseT, 100BaseT or 1000BaseT full duplex connections.

-No USB sniffer code is present yet in the main branch. bit a partially functional version with USB code is available in the add_usb branch.
+No USB sniffer code is present yet in the main branch, but a partially functional version with USB code is available in the add_usb branch.

 ## HW Requirements